polyfy/polylith/readme.md

 ```

-We have already mentioned that the brick tests will not be executed from the `development` environment
+We have already mentioned that the brick tests will not be executed from the `development` project
 when we run the `test` command.
-But there is a way to do that, and that is to pass in `:dev` or `env:dev`.
+But there is a way to do that, and that is to pass in `:dev` or `project:dev`.

 Let's try it out with the `info` command first:
 ```sh